KirillAshikhmin/QuestPlayer/README.md

 This is basically a patch to BOOMik's Quest Player for Android, tested on Android 5.1.1.

 TO DO:
-1. Disable rotation animation for status icon.
-2. Fix maximum height of displayed images to screen height.
-3. Implement center and table html codes
+1. Properly implement center and table html codes
-4. Get GIFs to animate on 4.4.4
+2. Get GIFs to animate properly on Android OS 4.4.4

+Stuff Fixed as of 1.3.1:
+1. Inventory menu icon doesn't turn orange any more.
+Character description menu icon no longer animates on update (still turns orange).
+2. Displayed images scaled to fit screen height as well as width.
-5. Find and translate all Russian texts to English
+3. Found and translated all Russian texts to English (I think).